Prince Bernhard of Lippe-Biesterfeld: 1930s: Relationship with Nazi Party

 Various members of his family and friends were aligned with the Nazis prior to the Second World War, and a number of them attended the royal wedding.
-Protocol demanded that the prospective Prince-Consort be invited to an audience with his head of state, who at the time was Adolf Hitler.
-Hitler gave an account of the conversation he had with Bernhard in his Tischgespräche (Table Conversations).
-This book was a collection of monologues, remarks, and speeches Hitler gave during lunch or dinner to those he had invited.
+Protocol demanded that the prospective Prince-Consort be invited to an audience with his head of state, who was Adolf Hitler.
+Hitler gave an account of the conversation that he had with Bernhard in his Tischgespräche (Table Conversations).
+The book was a collection of monologues, remarks and speeches that Hitler gave during lunch or dinner to those he had invited.
+In those notes, Hitler is recorded to have said that Bernhard approached him, shortly after the start of the Nazi regime, with an offer of support to increase German influence in the Netherlands.